Alive Festival

 Alive Festival is a member of the Christian Festival Association, created in 2006.

-According to Bill and Kathy Graening, heads of the Alive Festival Staff, the festival's mission includes: "the opportunity to experience great music and teaching", as well as "the opportunity to be challenged to seek a deeper walk with Christ."
+According to Bill and Kathy Graening, former heads of the Alive Festival Staff, the festival's mission includes: "the opportunity to experience great music and teaching", as well as "the opportunity to be challenged to seek a deeper walk with Christ."
 It is named after the Christian belief that Jesus Christ is risen and alive.

 This festival went on hiatus in 2020.

 Past and upcoming Alive artists

 The following artists have appeared in the past or are scheduled to appear at upcoming Alive Festivals: